12 Tips for Seascape and Coastal Photography

 Graduated Neutral Density filters allow you to control the brightness between the sky and dark foreground areas.
 Without filter if you expose for the sky the foreground will be dark, with little or no details, while exposing for the foreground will make the sky far too light, loosing the colors that you got out so earlier for.
 A graduated ND filter simply darkens the sky to allow you to get details in both areas so when you expose for the landscape you can record the sky as it appears to the naked eye.
 Grad NDs come in varying strength.
 ND filters are given a series of numbers - 0.3 (1-stop), 0.6 (2-stops) and 0.9 (3-stops).
 The GND 0.9 (3-stops) Hard Edge and GND 0.6 (2-stops) Soft Edge filters are probably most useful when shooting seascapes.

 Reverse Graduated Neutral Density filters.
-Reverse GNDs are unique filters from Singh-Ray and Hitech.
+Reverse GNDs are quite unique filters from Singh-Ray, Hitech and a couple of other brands.
 Like all graduated filters, they are clear at the bottom, however at their horizontal middle started very abruptly with either a 1, 2 or 3 stops of neutral density and then graduate to 1 or 2 stops towards the top of the filter.

 Graduated Neutral Density Filters